BillieBobbel23/cssvar-interaction/README.md

 ## Examples:

-Run `` npm run test `` in the root of your project to open an HTML demo page with some examples.
+Run `` npm test `` in the root of your project to open an HTML demo page with some examples.

-## Test

-Running  `` npm test `` will produce the example page since it contains all functionality